digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 Reliability
 ===========

-:ref:`Seamless fail-over for domain entities <fail-over-domain-req>` The sequencer can be deployed in a multi-writer and multi-reader topology (i.e. multiple sequencer nodes for the same domain) to achieve high availability.
+:ref:`Seamless fail-over for synchronizer entities <fail-over-domain-req>` The sequencer can be deployed in a multi-writer and multi-reader topology (i.e. multiple sequencer nodes for the same synchronizer) to achieve high availability.
 Since all Fabric sequencer nodes run on top of the same Fabric ledger, they will all see the same data and does not matter which sequencer is being used to write to and read from.